MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 - [Automated device enrollment (ADE)](#automated-device-enrollment-ade-supervised-1)
 - [Apple Configurator](#apple-configurator-enrollment-1)

+There isn't a Company Portal app for macOS devices in the Apple App Store or through VPP.

+This section:

+- Describes your Company Portal app options for each enrollment method.
-This section provides recommendations on the macOS enrollment method to use.
-It also includes an overview of the administrator and user tasks for each enrollment type.
+- Provides recommendations on the macOS enrollment method to use.
+- Includes an overview of the administrator and user tasks for each enrollment type.

 For more specific information, see [Enroll macOS devices](../enrollment/macos-enroll.md).

 ### Device enrollment

 Use for personal or bring your own devices (BYOD).
 Not a traditional "enrollment" method, as it uses an app configuration profile.
 This option manages apps on the device.
-Devices aren't enrolled. ??This option uses the Company Portal app version in VPP.??
-Create an application configuration profile to configure the Company Portal app, and then push the app and its configuration to macOS devices.
+Devices aren't enrolled.

 ---
 | Feature | Use this enrollment option |